Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

-Motivated by these observations, we simplify the saddle-point equations in the regime where $\gamma \ll 1$ and $\epsilon \gg 1$, leading to the relation $\epsilon \simeq 1/\gamma - 2 - \alpha$.
-When the parameters deviate from this regime, the retrieval performance tends to deteriorate, further highlighting the sensitivity of the system to $(\epsilon, \gamma)$.
-By applying this relation to a small-$\gamma$ expansion of $J'$, we reproduce the result in \cite{nokura1996unlearning}, $J' = \gamma \left( (2 + \alpha)J - J^2 \right)$.
-This result suggests that the $J^2$ term plays a dominant role in the unlearning process.
+which reproduces the form discussed in Ref.~\cite{nokura1996unlearning}.
+This expression suggests that the $J^2$ term plays a dominant role in the unlearning process in this asymptotic regime.
 The detailed replica calculation for this framework is provided in Appendix~\ref{sec:replica-calculation-J2}.